 And just like in Israel, Dizengoff serves freshly-made hummus (heavy on the tehina) - topped with rotating seasonal garnishes like hot spiced lamb with pine nuts or avocado with harissa - accompanied by fresh, hearth-baked pita, chopped salad, and Israeli pickles.
 Lemonnana (Israeli-style frozen mint lemonade) and local craft beer wash down a vibrant and healthful meal that is a staple of every slice of Israeli society - from cab drivers to lawyers, cops to criminals, and politicians to students.

 In the Spring of 2016, Dizengoff opened its second location inside NYC's storied Chelsea Market.
-The latest addition to the family is located in Miami's Wynnwood neighborhood and opened its doors in July of 2017.

 There's no cheaper ticket to Israel than a trip to Dizengoff!